Keyboard shortcuts

 • I: Invalid.
 Validation was performed and an error was encountered

 In the case of ‘I’ (Invalid), the validation error message is stored alongside the validation state.
-When an item’s validation state changes, the change is recorded and both old and new states are available for analysis.
+When an item’s validation state changes, a new item version is created capturing both the old and new states.

-If a validation pass produces an error identical to a previously seen error, no new change is recorded.
+If a validation pass produces an error identical to the existing error, no new version is created — only the last_val_scan bookkeeping field is updated.

 Finding Validation Issues